 - Community Development Block Grant Disaster Recovery (CDBG-DR): A term for the HUD funding stream that is allocated to eligible disaster recovery entities via congressional appropriations. - Commitment Letter: The notification that is sent to Applicant indicating the action of reserving funds that are conditionally awarded to the Applicant as a grant for the purchase of a specific dwelling unit.
-It is a pre-obligation; it is not legally binding and shall be valid for a specific time period. - Critical Recovery Workforce (CRW): For purposes of this Program, refers to documented members of the Critical Recovery Workforce (CRW) including first responders, medical personnel, teachers (PreK-12), and law enforcement officials who are either LMI (below 80% AMFI) or Urgent Need (below 120% AMFI).3 - Law Enforcement: Law enforcement officer employed full-time by a law enforcement agency of Puerto Rico or a unit of general local government; and, in carrying out such fulltime employment, are sworn to uphold, and make arrests for violations of, federal, state, tribal, county, township, or municipal laws. - Teachers: Employed as a full-time teacher by a Puerto Rico-accredited public school or private school that provides direct services to students in grades pre-kindergarten through 12. - Firefighter/Emergency Medical Technicians/Medical Personnel: Employed full-time as a firefighter or emergency medical technician by a fire department or emergency medical services responder unit of Puerto Rico or a unit of general local government.
-Employed full-time as a medical professional under definition of the Puerto Rico Department of Health. - Closing Costs: Ordinary and reasonable costs necessary to complete the closing of a mortgage loan for Acquisition, including among other stamps and title transfer charges, title insurance, title studies, credit analysis, attorney fees4, appraisal and any other similar or commonly used costs not to exceed five percent (5%) of the primary loan amount.
+It is a pre-obligation; it is not legally binding and shall be valid for sixty (60) days. - Critical Recovery Workforce (CRW): For purposes of this Program, Critical Recovery Workforce refers to full-time employed, licensed, and documented workforce members, authorized to and currently exercising their profession in Puerto Rico, including but not limited to, first responders, medical personnel, teachers (PreK-12), and law enforcement officials who are either LMI (below 80% AMFI) or UN (below 120% AMFI).
+Critical Recovery Workforce (CRW) refers to the following: - Law Enforcement: Law enforcement officers employed by a federal, state or municipal law enforcement entity in Puerto Rico; and, in carrying out such employment, are sworn to uphold, and make arrests for violations of, federal, state, tribal, county, township, or municipal laws.
+Includes federal, state and municipal police officers; correctional officers under state or federal correctional departments, members of the Puerto Rico National Guard, and all branches of the U.S. Military Services. - Education: Employees of a public or private educational institution in Puerto Rico, duly accredited, that provides direct services to students.
+This category includes grades pre-kindergarten through 12 teachers, university professors, librarians, counselors, social workers, and other related personnel who provide services within an educational environment in Puerto Rico. - Firefighters: Employed as a firefighter by the Puerto Rico Fire Department ("Cuerpo de Bomberos de Puerto Rico") that is properly trained and directly performs tasks aimed at guaranteeing the protection of citizens against fires, preventing and fighting fires, saving lives and determining the origin and cause of the fire.
+This definition includes firefighters who serve as inspectors. - Infrastructure: Workers employed in addressing the needs of Puerto Rico's critical infrastructure, such as maritime ports, airports, aqueducts and sewer, electricity, gas, telecommunications, roads, highway, and transportation.